mgamio/blog/_posts/2023-12-22-data-structures-foundation-efficient-programming.md

 ## Defining Data Structures

 A data structure is a specialized format for organizing, storing, and managing data.
-It encompasses the arrangement of data elements in memory, the relationships between them, and the operations that can be performed on them.
-Data structures are designed to optimize specific aspects of data manipulation, such as searching, sorting, insertion, and deletion.
+It encompasses the arrangement of data elements in memory, the relationships between them, and the operations that can be performed on them. **Data structures are designed to optimize specific aspects of data manipulation**, such as searching, sorting, insertion, and deletion.

 ## Types of Data Structures